 On the contrary, many papers have failed to identify empirically the often-blamed electoral cost of reforms.
 Buti et al. (2010), using data on product and labor market reforms across OECD countries, show that reforms in general do not affect the reelection probability of incumbent governments.
-Alesina, Perotti and Tavares (1998) study the political consequences of fiscal adjustments in a cross section of OECD countries and find that fiscal austerity has positive rather than negative political effects.
+Alesina, Perotti and Tavares (1998) and Alesina, Carloni and Lecce (2010) study the political consequences of fiscal adjustments in a cross section and a panel of OECD countries and find that fiscal austerity has positive or no political effects.
 Brender and Drazen (2008) find that loose fiscal policies have a negative effect on the probability of reelection in a panel of 74 countries over the period 1960-2003.
 Peltzman (1992), Brender (2003), and Drazen and Eslava (2010) examine the effect of fiscal performance on reelection at the state and local level in a single country (the United States, Israel, and Colombia, respectively) and find that voters punish-rather than reward-loose fiscal policies.